-So how to buy Lyrica online what is the solution?
+So what is the solution?
 How can we continue travelling and exploring our world without creating so much landfill waste and a never ending carbon footprint?

 When people travel they often forget to carry their own bottles.
 This results in having to buy at least 2-3 plastic bottles per day.
 Multiply that by the number of people on the planet and you’ll understand why this is leading to disastrous after effects.
 Our landfills and oceans are overflowing with plastic waste (mainly disposable bottles) and it’s disrupting the balance of our Eco system.

 The solution to this is pretty simple – every time you leave the house make sure you have a bottle of water with you!
 It’s extremely easy to get them filled up and you drastically cut down on your plastic consumption.

 For those who worry about potentially falling sick with water from random places – only fill up your bottles from places which have filtered water or you can get the LifeStraw bottle!

 It takes a little bit of planning and organization to get into the habit of carrying a bottle everywhere but it’s worth it trust me!